Economy of Canada: Mining

 Canada is one of the largest producers of metals (as of 2019):

-In 2019, the country was also the 4th largest world producer of sulfur; the world's 7th largest producer of molybdenum; the 7th worldwide producer of cobalt; the 8th largest world producer of lithium; the 8th largest world producer of zinc; the 13th largest world producer of gypsum; the 14th worldwide producer of antimony; the world's 10th largest producer of graphite; in addition to being the 6th largest world producer of salt.
+In 2019, the country was also the 4th largest world producer of sulfur; the 13th largest world producer of gypsum; the 14th worldwide producer of antimony; the world's 10th largest producer of graphite; in addition to being the 6th largest world producer of salt.
 It was the 2nd largest producer in the world of uranium in 2018.

 Energy

 Canada has access to cheap sources of energy because of its geography.
 This has enabled the creation of several important industries, such as the large aluminum industries in British Columbia and Quebec.
 Canada is also one of the world's highest per capita consumers of energy.

 Electricity

 The electricity sector in Canada has played a significant role in the economic and political life of the country since the late 19th century.
 The sector is organized along provincial and territorial lines.
 In a majority of provinces, large government-owned integrated public utilities play a leading role in the generation, transmission and distribution of electricity.
 Ontario and Alberta have created electricity markets in the last decade in order to increase investment and competition in this sector of the economy.
 In 2017, the electricity sector accounted for 10% of total national greenhouse gas emissions.
 Canada has substantial electricity trade with the neighbouring United States amounting to 72 TWh exports and 10 TWh imports in 2017.

 Hydroelectricity accounted for 59% of all electric generation in Canada in 2016, making Canada the world's second-largest producer of hydroelectricity after China.
 Since 1960, large hydroelectric projects, especially in Quebec, British Columbia, Manitoba and Newfoundland and Labrador, have significantly increased the country's generation capacity.

 The second-largest single source of power (15% of the total) is nuclear power, with several plants in Ontario generating more than half of that province's electricity and one generator in New Brunswick.
 This makes Canada the world's sixth-largest electricity producer generated by nuclear power, producing 95 TWh in 2017.

 Fossil fuels provide 19% of Canadian electric power, about half as coal (9% of the total), and the remainder a mix of natural gas and oil.
 Only five provinces use coal for electricity generation.
 Alberta, Saskatchewan, and Nova Scotia rely on coal for nearly half of their generation, while other provinces and territories use little or none.
 Alberta and Saskatchewan also use a substantial amount of natural gas.
 Remote communities, including all of Nunavut and much of the Northwest Territories, produce most of their electricity from diesel generators at high economic and environmental costs.
 The federal government has set up initiatives to reduce dependence on diesel-fired electricity.

 Non-hydro renewables are a fast-growing portion of the total, at 7% in 2016.